fforw/entity/README.md

 ## Entity Macro

 The entity system comes with a babel macro that provides access to the typed arrays in a user-friendly manner.
-The already quick access to the typed-array can be made slighly faster by moving most of the access logic into compile time
+The already quick access to the typed-array is made slightly faster by moving most of the access logic into compile time.

 ### Example